Who are these sessions for?

 Should parents attend?

-We often encourage parents/ carers to come along to the sessions with their child to enjoy supporting them to take part.
+We often encourage parents/ carers to come along to the sessions with their children to enjoy supporting them to take part.
 But we may ask parents, on occasion, to wait outside the therapy room.

 How much do the sessions cost?